Sakura (TV series): Episodes 14–17

 Sakura goes back to the school, apologizes for missing school and gets back on schedule.
-She becomes very close to the health/Gym teacher.
-A rumor gets around that Sakura and the health/Gym teacher are going out and the students even draw hearts on the chalk board.
-The nurse actually likes the health/Gym teacher and is upset of this situation.
-The rest of the teachers are upset also.
-Not because they like him but they believe that if they are going out, then they will not concentrate on the work that needs to be done.
+She becomes very close to the health/Gym teacher, and a rumor spreads that they are going out, with the students drawing hearts on the chalk board.
+The nurse likes the health/Gym teacher and is upset at the situation; the rest of the teachers are upset because they believe that if they are going out, they will not concentrate on work.
 Sakura tells everyone that she has no interest in him by showing everyone the picture of Robert and her.
-The Gym/Health teacher and Sakura must go talk to the student's parents, so they go together at first but later decide that they would finish much quicker if they went to each house separately.
-So they do and of course Sakura gets lost.
-But with some help of the town people she finds the first house she is supposed to go to.
-The first house is a candle shop.
-She meets the entire family and enjoys the big old fashion house.
-She loves it there.
-Then, an offer came for her to come live with them and Sakura definitely agrees to stay.
+The Gym/Health teacher and Sakura must go talk to the student's parents, so they go together at first, but later decide that they would finish much quicker if they went to each house separately.
+Sakura gets lost, but with some help from the townsfolk, she finds the first house she is supposed to go to, a candle shop.
+She meets the entire family and enjoys the big old-fashioned house.
+The family offers to let Sakura live with them and she agrees.

 Episodes 18–25

-Sakura is enjoying her stay but seems like her student and his mother doesn't.
-At school the info gets out and the other students talk about it.
-Not only is there trouble at school, but there is trouble also stored for them at home.
-The younger sister comes back home saying that she is getting a divorce with her husband and she is expecting to stay at her parents' house back in her old room until she notices Sakura in there...
+Sakura is enjoying her stay, but one of her students and his mother are upset.
+The info gets out and the other students at school talk about it.
+The younger sister comes back home saying that she is getting a divorce with her husband.
+She is expecting to stay in her old room at her parents' house until she notices Sakura in there.